filecoin-project/devgrants/rfp-proposals/rfp-valist-on-near.md

 This deliverable will be a smart contract written in AssemblyScript to provide the following functionality:

-* Creation of "organization/maintainer" accounts for software repositories.
+* Creation of **organization/maintainer** accounts for software repositories.
 This will provide:
   * A namespace for the account that can be used to reference software within the organization.
   * Multiple organization-level accounts to maintain repositories within the organization, as well as the organization's metadata.
   * A multi-sig threshold that can be set for any organization-level action.
 This enables a system where no single organization admin can perform an action the rest disagree with.
 The threshold will be restricted to `N - 1`, where `N = total number of organization admin keys` to prevent lock-outs if a key is lost.

-* Creation of "repositories" within these organization accounts.
+* Creation of **repositories** within these organization accounts.
 This will provide:
   * A namespace for the repository within the organization.
 At this level, the client can resolve `example-org/example-project` to find associated software releases.
   * An additional layer of access control, and enable election of developer roles.
   * A multi-sig threshold, similar to the organization-level but separately configurable on each repository.

-* Creation of "releases" within each repository.
+* Creation of **releases** within each repository.
 This will provide:
   * An immutable version "tag" that can be used to reference each release.
   * At this level, releases can be resolved by `example-org/example-project/1.0.0`
   * A reference to a CID that contains the release data.